How to Invest in Databricks in 2025

 Can you buy Databricks stock?

-Retail investors will have to wait for its IPO to buy shares of its stock.
-More on when this may be below.
+Retail investors will have to wait for its IPO to buy shares of its stock (more on this below).

 How to invest in Databricks